|Values are valid only on day of printing.|

 Human immunodeficiency virus type 2 (HIV-2) is a lentivirus, a retrovirus in the same genus (Lentiviridae) as HIV-1.
 It was first isolated in 1986 in West Africa, where it is currently endemic.
-As of June 2010, CDC have reported a total of 166 cases that met the CDC case definition of HIV-2 infection in the United States.
-The largest number of these cases were found in the northeastern United States, and the majority had a West African origin or connection.
+As of June 2010, CDC has reported a total of 166 cases that met the CDC case definition of HIV-2 infection in the United States.
+Most of these cases were found in the northeastern United States, and the majority had a West African origin or connection.

-Compared to HIV-1 infection, HIV-2 is associated with slower rate of progression, low viral load (which may not be reliably measurable with current methods), slower rates of CD4 decline, and lower rates of transmission (sexually or vertically).
-Up to 95% of HIV-2 infected individuals are long-term nonprogressors, and individuals with undetectable HIV-2 viral load have similar survival rates as that of the uninfected population.
+Compared to HIV-1 infection, HIV-2 infection is associated with slower rate of progression, low viral load (which may not be reliably measurable with current methods), slower rates of decline in CD4 cell count, and lower rates of transmission (sexually or vertically).
+Up to 95% of HIV-2-infected individuals are long-term nonprogressors, and individuals with undetectable HIV-2 viral load have similar survival rates as that of the uninfected population.
 However, HIV-2 does cause immunosuppression as well as AIDS with the same signs, symptoms, and opportunistic infections seen in HIV-1.
 Due to the rarity of HIV-2, there are scant data from controlled trials to inform management decisions.

-Although there are several FDA-approved, combined HIV-1/HIV-2 screening assays and HIV-2 antibody-only screening assays, there is no FDA-approved supplemental (confirmatory) HIV-2 serologic or molecular tests in the United States.
-Interpretation of visible band patterns in supplemental HIV-2 antibody detection assays (eg, Western blot, line immunoblot) is complicated due to significant cross-reactivity between HIV-1 and HIV-2 antibodies.
+Although there are several FDA-approved screening assays to detect both combined HIV-1 and HIV-2 antibodies or HIV-2 antibodies alone, there are currently no FDA-approved supplemental (confirmatory) HIV-2 serologic or molecular tests in the United States.
+Interpretation of visible band patterns in supplemental HIV-2 antibody detection assays (eg, Western blot, line immunoblot) is complicated due to significant cross-reactivity between HIV-1 and HIV-2 antibodies in these assays.

-Confirmation of presence of HIV-2 antibodies in serum with repeatedly reactive combined HIV-1/-2 or HIV-2 antibody-only screening serologic test results
+Confirmation of the presence of HIV-2 antibodies in patients with repeatedly reactive combined HIV-1 and HIV-2 antibody or HIV-2 antibody-only screening test results

 Diagnosis of HIV-2 infection

 A negative HIV-2 antibody supplemental (confirmatory) test result indicates absence of HIV-2-specific antibodies.
-Such a result with either a reactive HIV-1/-2 antibody screening test result, reactive HIV-2 antibody-only screening test result, or reactive rapid HIV antibody test result, in the absence of signs, symptoms, or risk factors for HIV infection, probably indicates a false-positive screening or rapid test result.
+Such a result with either a reactive combined HIV-1 and HIV-2 antibody or HIV-2 antibody-only screening test result, in the absence of signs, symptoms, or risk factors for HIV infection, probably indicates a false-positive screening test result.

-A positive HIV-2 antibody supplemental test result, following a reactive HIV-1/-2 antibody screening or reactive rapid HIV antibody test result indicates presence of HIV-2 infection; it does not indicate the stage of disease.
-Positive results with this HIV-2 antibody line immunoblot assay are defined as band patterns showing presence of antibodies to HIV-2-specific envelope peptides (sgp105 and gp36), with or without antibodies to HIV-1 nonenvelope peptides (p17, p24, and p31), and absence of antibodies to HIV-1-specific envelope peptides (sgp120, gp41).
+A positive HIV-2 antibody supplemental test result, following a reactive combined HIV-1 and HIV-2 antibody or HIV-2 antibody-only screening test result, indicates the presence of HIV-2 infection, but it does not indicate the stage of disease.
+Positive results with this HIV-2 antibody line immunoblot assay are defined by band patterns showing the presence of antibodies to HIV-2-specific envelope peptides (sgp105 and gp36), with or without antibodies to HIV-1 nonenvelope peptides (p17, p24, and p31), and absence of antibodies to HIV-1-specific envelope peptides (sgp120, gp41).

-Certain line immunoblot band patterns indicate presence of HIV antibodies but cannot differentiate between HIV-1 and HIV-2 antibodies.
-Such cases may be due to HIV-1 infection or HIV-1/HIV-2 coinfection, and one should correlate such findings with HIV-1 test results.
-Additional tests for quantitative HIV-1 RNA, qualitative HIV-2 DNA/RNA and/or quantitative HIV-2 RNA are recommended.
+Certain line immunoblot band patterns indicate the presence of HIV antibodies but cannot differentiate between HIV-1 and HIV-2 antibodies.
+Such cases may be due to HIV-1 infection or HIV-1 and HIV-2 coinfection.
+Additional tests for quantitative HIV-1 RNA, qualitative HIV-2 DNA/RNA, or quantitative HIV-2 RNA are recommended.

 An ''unreadable'' HIV-2 antibody line immunoblot result indicates the presence of unusually strong, nonspecific reactivity of the strip background that obscures proper reading of the immunoblot bands.
 Such findings are usually due to nonspecific binding of non-HIV antibodies in patient's serum to the immunoblot bands.
 Patients with such unreadable results should be retested in 2 to 4 weeks as clinically indicated.